DSers Alternative for High-Volume Sellers: When to Switch

 DSers automates the order.
 It doesn't control the supply.

 When your winning product goes viral and your supplier can't keep up, DSers has no solution.
 You're still at the mercy of whoever stocks that product on AliExpress.
+This is the core problem that supply continuity planning solves for high-volume sellers.

 Problem 2: Quality Control